Alfresco/docs-alfresco/content-accelerator/latest/configure/notifications-and-notes/index.md

 #### Step 7: Creation of a Service Account User
 A service account user is needed to send a direct 1:1 message to the user that is receiving the task notification.
 * The admin needs to add an account to the organization/team that should have a name that signifies its purpose.
-EX: Service Account (https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory)
+EX: Service Account.
+For helping setting up a new account see this [link](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory)
 * >**Important:** This user does not need elevated permissions and needs to be apart of the team that the user who is receiving the task notification is in.
 * Note the username and password for the account this will be used in the next step.